 An easy Thai summer recipe: a spicy chilled Thai beef salad with fresh cucumber, cherry tomatoes, mint, cilantro and red onion in a spicy fish sauce and lime juice marinade!

 I love this yum nua, or classic Thai beef salad!

 There is this restaurant here in Spain by the name of El Cordero (which means lamb in Spanish).
 And they prepare pretty much everything that is on the menu on a massive grill.

-The heat of that grill is spot on and in the end the meat is really to die for.
+The heat of that grill is spot on, the meat is really to die for.
 So we decided that whenever we fancy a T-bone, we would go there instead of doing it myself.